MadhanVilwaRoyan/pearson-mui-theme/example/public/docs/icons/DisabledIcons.md

 ### Disabled Icons
 Disble icons using disabled property in IconButton element.
-Accessibility could be handled using IconButton element.s
+Accessibility could be handled using IconButton elements.